lorem--ipsum/x-charts-deprecated/README.md

-#This project has been deprecated because someof a lack of awesomeness regarding [this one](https://github.com/n3-charts/line-chart).
+This project has been deprecated because of a lack of awesomeness regarding [this one](https://github.com/n3-charts/line-chart).